leandersonandre/dsa-golang/README.md

 | Size() : int | O(1)           |
 | IsEmpty() : bool  | O(1)           |

 Deque is a queue which elements can be added to or removed from either the front (head) or back (tail).
+This structure is a implementation of a head-tail doubly linkedlist.

 | **Method** | **Complexity** |